gsalzer/skelcodes/README.md

    - the *number of different bytecodes* possessing this skeleton
    - the *number of deployments* of contracts with this skeleton This data can be found in the file `info.csv`.

-4. We store the bytecode in the directory corresponding to the latest fork before the first deployment, using its deployment address as file name.
-This
-means: If the number of the first block, where a contract with the same skeleton as the bytecode was deployed, is `N`, and if `F` is the largest fork number smaller or equal to `N`, and if `A` is one of the deployment addresses of the bytecode (selected as described above), then the bytecode is stored in the file `F/0xA.hex`.